 Wigeon, teal, Brent geese and redshank are among some of the species you can expect to see with the unmistakable sight of the marsh harrier ghosting over reedbeds almost guaranteed – the clamour of wading birds taking flight often a first clue to their haunting presence.

 The reserve’s richness is perhaps even more remarkable given that the site started out as a blank canvas in 1990.
 Intended to mitigate the loss of the internationally important Fagbury Mudflats with the expansion of the Port of Felixstowe, a mix of wetland features were sculpted out of the former farmland in what became a major civil engineering project.

 The maturing reedbeds are now routinely visited by bittern in winter, joining water rail and reed bunting and impressive numbers of warblers in summer while the tern rafts on the reservoir are used by cormorants and black-headed gulls.

-The lagoon and its islands provide a variety of habitats throughout the year.
-The islands are ideal nesting sites for avocet, ringed plover and tufted duck.
-In spring and autumn the muddy margins make excellent feeding grounds for migrating waders such as common sandpiper, curlew sandpiper and greenshank.
+The reservoir is the hub of the reserve, acting not only as a refuge for wildfowl and marginal nesting birds, but also as the storage and distribution point for the reserve’s water.
+The lagoon and its islands provide a variety of habitats throughout the year, providing ideal nesting sites for avocet, ringed plover and tufted duck, while in spring and autumn the muddy margins make excellent feeding grounds for migrating waders such as common sandpiper, curlew sandpiper and greenshank.